Go to many major museums across the country, and you have a...

-With fall just around the corner and the beautiful colors of tfoliage, gourds, and pumpkins all around us, why not take some time to check out some beautiful artwork as well.
-Our vibrant downtown is the perfect place to admire arts and crafts amidst your leef-peeping adventures.
+Our vibrant downtown is the perfect place to admire arts and crafts amidst your adventures and explorations.
 Lancaster has a thriving creative scene, bursting with artists and makers all over the county.
-If you haven’t been to Lancaster and aren’t sure where to begin check out our guide for “Getting to know Gallery Row” as well as these upcoming exhibits.
+If you haven’t been to Lancaster and aren’t sure where to begin check out our Gallery Row as well as these upcoming exhibits.

 Born in Lancaster, PA Charles Demuth is one of our local celebrities.
 Known for his avant-garde style and the contributions he made to the Precisionist art movement, Demuth often painted scenes inspired by his life in Lancaster and the view of the garden outside his window of the studio in his home (which is where the museum is today).
 While the museum holds a collection of permanent works by the artist, it also hosts a number of changing collections and events:

 Contemporary Cityscapes: Today’s Lancaster Landscape | Feb.
 1- March 1